UIUC-iSchool-DataViz/spring2019online/week13/lecture13.md

 notes:
 Often people refer to these formats as 1k or 2k or 4k in graphics, referring to the number of pixels along the horizontal axis.

 While these are the most common formats today, there's a long history of a crazy variety of formats.
 Cinemascope had a ratio of 2.35:1 which was wider than modern wide screens.
-Also fun fact, it didn't have a resolution because it was film note digital.
+Also fun fact, it didn't have a resolution because it was film before? digital.

 ---